 Conclusion

 I hope this helps you!
-It is a simple and elegant solution to interact with Strava’s API using basic Python libraries.
-Moreover, if you find a library that makes this work for us or you want to create your own, let me know in a comment, and I’ll be glad to try it!
+It is a simple and elegant solution to interact with Strava’s API using the basic Python libraries.
+Moreover, if you find a library that makes this work for us or you want to create your own, let me know in a comment, I’ll be glad to try it!